Parent PLUS Loans: 2026 Deadline for Lower Payments and Relief

 Switch to IBR by July 1, 2028

-As long as consolidation happens before 2026, you have until 2028 to switch to IBR.
-The best practice is to switch immediately after your first ICR payment.
+As long as consolidation happens before 2026, you have until 2028 to enroll in IDR/IBR.
+Best practice is to select IBR immediately, if offered.
+If it is not offered, switch from ICR to IBR after your first payment.

 How to lower Parent PLUS Loan Payments using tax and income strategies